 Originally from Scottsdale, he first studied jazz piano with the great

 Bob Ravenscroft, and then in Tucson performed with the University of Arizona Jazz Ensemble under the direction of Jeff Haskell from 1976 to 1980.
 While a

 graduate student at the University of Rochester he also performed with the Eastman School of

 Music Jazz Lab Band before returning to Tucson in 1995.
-He has also performed in the
+He has also performs in the

-Dallas area with the TI Big Band directed by Kris Berg
+Dallas area with the Texas Instruments Big Band directed by Kris

 Jay Gewertz on drums